Lee Mehr

 For all of the ambitious transmedia gimmicks surrounding it, Reflector's first title fails to awaken any sustained interest due to shoddy execution.

-Nomada Studios' sophomore effort Neva-r ceases to impress – in spite of a couple of missteps.
+Nomada Studios' sophomore effort Neva-r ceases to impress – despite a couple of missteps.

 As both a dull walking sim and story, Tonguç Bodur's latest feels like yet another purposeless jaunt.